 The “secret” to successful networking

-When I answered networking questions on Instagram recently, several people told me they felt uncomfortable or were afraid they sounded “desperate” when trying to network.
+Many people say they feel uncomfortable or are afraid they sounded “desperate” when trying to network.

 The first way to deal with discomfort is to just do it.
 Start reaching out to people, and integrate connecting into your daily routine.
 Most things get easier the more you do them.